osofr/simcausal/README.md

 }
 ```

-One can then start defining a SEM with a network by using a `+network` syntax and providing `generate.igraph.ER` to `netfun` argument:
+Next step is to start defining a SEM that uses the above network, with a `+network` syntax and providing `generate.igraph.ER` to `netfun` argument:

 ```R
 Kmax <- 5